PX4/PX4-Autopilot/nuttx/configs/pic32mx7mmb/README.txt

       CONFIG_NSH_IPADDR=(10<<24|0<<16|0<<8|2)   : Target IP address 10.0.0.2
       CONFIG_NSH_DRIPADDR=(10<<24|0<<16|0<<8|1) : Host IP address 10.0.0.1

+    This will probably need to be customized for your network.

     NOTES:
     1. This logic will assume that a network is connected.
 During its initialization, it will try to negotiate the link speed.
 If you have